abhishek-kumar-code/Redfish_Public/docs/ComposabilityWhitePaper.md

 Location: /redfish/v1/Systems/NewSystem2
 ```

 The above Client Request Example shows a composition request by the client being made to the Computer System Collection found at `/redfish/v1/Systems`.
 In the request, the client is requesting a new Computer System with 4 CPUs, 4 FPGAs, 4 GB of memory, 6 322GB local drives, and a 1GB Ethernet interface.
-The setting of the annotation `@Redfish.AllowOverprovisioning` permits the Redfish service to supply more resources that what was requested.
+The setting of the annotation `@Redfish.AllowOverprovisioning` permits the Redfish service to supply more resources than what was requested.
 The usage of the annotation `@Redfish.ZoneAffinity` indicates the client wants the components for the composition to be all selected from the [Resource Zone](#resource-zones) that contains the value `"1"` for the `Id` property.

 In the above Service Response Example, the service responded with a successful 201 response, and indicates that the new Computer System can be found at `/redfish/v1/Systems/NewSystem2`.

 #### Modify a Composed Resource

-If the Redfish service supports updating an existing composition, the client can do so by either using PUT/PATCH on the composed resource, or by using actions on the composed resource.
+If the Redfish service supports updating an existing composition, the client can do so either by using PUT/PATCH on the composed resource, or by using actions on the composed resource.

 ##### PUT/PATCH method for modifying